 High on my running mental list of must-try restaurants sits A.O.C., Suzanne Goin's oft-praised wine and small-plates spot.
 Until I score a reservation, I'll sate my appetite for her elegant fare by cooking my way through The A.O.C.
 Cookbook, out today.
 Flipping through the glossy pages, it was hard to pick a place to start, but it's safe to say I chose wisely with her meat-heavy salad of speck — a smoky cured meat — apples, and arugula.
 Rather than a green salad garnished with speck, this appetizer is more speck garnished with arugula, straddling the line between salad and charcuterie plate (it is, in fact, from the charcuterie section of the book), making it a great option for satisfying your inner carnivore.
 Hungry?
 Try the recipe for yourself.

-Substitute prosciutto for speck if you can't find the smoky cured meat.
-3 apples, such as Pink Lady or Honeycrisp
+- 3 apples, such as Pink Lady or Honeycrisp

 4 ounces arugula, cleaned